MartinThoma/MartinThoma.github.io/content/2017-03-15-image-classification.md

 It is one of the most common and probably simplest tasks in the intersection of machine learning and computer vision.
-A commonly used dataset is <a href="https://en.wikipedia.org/wiki/ImageNet">ImageNet</a>, which consists of exactly 1000 classes and has more than 1&thinsp;000&thinsp;000 training samples.
+A commonly used dataset is <a href="https://en.wikipedia.org/wiki/ImageNet">ImageNet</a>, which consists of exactly 1000&nbsp;classes and has more than 1&thinsp;000&thinsp;000 training samples.
 To be exact, it is the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).

 However, I miss easy to use examples.
 So here you are.